andreaschiona/grav-dokerized/README.md

 ## Instrunctions

-First od all clone this repo in your local file system:
+First of all clone this repo in your local file system:

 ```
 git clone https://github.com/andreaschiona/grav-dokerized.git